jyates/cruise-control-wiki/REST-APIs.md

 ### Add brokers to the Kafka cluster
 The following POST request adds the given brokers to the Kafka cluster

-    POST /kafkacruisecontrol/add_broker?brokerid=[id1,id2...]&dryrun=[true/false]&throttle_removed_broker=[true/false]
+    POST /kafkacruisecontrol/add_broker?brokerid=[id1,id2...]&dryrun=[true/false]&throttle_removed_broker=[true/false]&kafka_assigner=[true/false]&json=[true/false]

 When adding new brokers to a Kafka cluster, Cruise Control makes sure that the replicas will only be moved from the existing brokers to the given broker, but not moved among existing brokers.

 Users can choose whether to throttle the newly added broker during the partition movement.
-If the new brokers are unthrottled, there might be more than num.concurrent.partition.movements.per.broker moving into each new brokers concurrently.
+If the new brokers are unthrottled, there might be more than `num.concurrent.partition.movements.per.broker` moving into each new brokers concurrently.

 ### Remove a broker from the Kafka cluster
 The following POST request removes a broker from the Kafka cluster:

-    POST /kafkacruisecontrol/remove_broker?brokerid=[id1, id2...]&dryrun=[true/false]&throttle_removed_broker=[true/false]
+    POST /kafkacruisecontrol/remove_broker?brokerid=[id1, id2...]&dryrun=[true/false]&throttle_removed_broker=[true/false]&kafka_assigner=[true/false]&json=[true/false]

 Similar to adding broker to a cluster, removing a broker from a cluster will only move partitions from the broker to be removed to the other existing brokers.
-There won’t be partition movements among remaining brokers.
+There won't be partition movements among remaining brokers.

 User can choose whether to throttle the removed broker during the partition movement.
-If the removed broker is unthrottled, there might be more than num.concurrent.partition.movements.per.broker moving into that broker concurrently.
+If the removed broker is unthrottled, there might be more than `num.concurrent.partition.movements.per.broker` moving into that broker concurrently.

 ### Rebalance a cluster
 The following POST request will let Kafka Cruise Control rebalance a Kafka cluster

-    POST /kafkacruisecontrol/rebalance?goals=[goal1,goal2...]&dryrun=[true/false]&data_from=[valid_windows/valid_partitions]
+    POST /kafkacruisecontrol/rebalance?goals=[goal1,goal2...]&dryrun=[true/false]&data_from=[valid_windows/valid_partitions]&kafka_assigner=[true/false]&json=[true/false]

 **goals:** a list of goals to use for rebalance.
 When goals is provided, the cached proposals will be ignored.